800-450-6118

 Getting the proper diagnosis

-For this reason, exactly how carpal tunnel is diagnosed is often debated.
-Doctors struggle with using only the provocative tests versus the provocative tests
+For this reason, the way carpal tunnel is diagnosed is often debated.
+Doctors struggle with using only the provocative tests versus the provocative tests PLUS the electrodiagnostic tests.

-Performing this "double pronged" diagnosis can eliminate disorders that have similar symptoms.
+Performing this "double verification" diagnosis can eliminate disorders that have similar symptoms.
 These are the disorders many patients actually have, instead of carpal tunnel syndrome.
 They include:

 How carpal tunnel is diagnosed with provocative tests